Lyme Science Blog

 Persistent symptoms following infection are not unique to Lyme disease.
 Similar post-infectious syndromes have been reported after viral infections, bacterial infections, and other tick-borne illnesses.

-Studies of tick-borne encephalitis highlight an important point: infections transmitted by ticks can trigger immune responses that sometimes persist long after the initial illness.
+Studies of tick-borne encephalitis highlight an important point: infections transmitted by ticks may be followed by immune and neurological disturbances that persist long after the acute illness.

 Recognizing these patterns may help clinicians better understand patients who continue to experience symptoms after tick-borne infections.